LorenzoBossi/PII-2022/README.md

-# Hardware acceleration of a convolutional neural network with *Vitis HLS*
+# Hardware acceleration of a convolutional neural network using *Vitis HLS*

 ## Project